commit-it-simple/commit-it-simple.github.io/index.markdown

 This is the body of the commit message and where all the important details live.
 Remember, _what_ you've changed is already part of the commit, what other developers (and future you) need to know is _why_ you made the change, or made the change in the way you did.

+### Whitespace

+The inclusion of spaces within the first line is OPTIONAL, however a space SHOULD be included after the first colon to improve readibilty.

 ### Capitalisation

 > style: My hovercraft is full of Eels